 Except, of course, in the US where you are going to say “Dear Ladies and Gentlemen” as if you are about to commence some kind of oratory.

 Beyond that, let’s consider the fact that the associate who brought the issue to the attention of the partners apparently researched 10 IPOs and 81 other firms and corporates to arrive at the conclusion that this was an issue.
 I’m going to ignore how long that probably took, why she did it, or what was going through her head while she did, and leap to the obvious issue: surely this one was a no-brainer?

-Couldn’t this be a simple “yo boss, why is everything dear sirs when we live in a culture that might find that offensive?” and said boss can respond “oh yeah you’re completely right – sorry about that, we’ll get on to it”.
+Couldn’t this be a simple “yo boss, why is everything dear sirs when we live in a culture that might find that offensive and there are plenty of women partners in firms now?” and the boss can respond “oh yeah you’re completely right – sorry about that, we’ll get on to it”.

-I can only assume that in order to support their decision and make themselves look slightly less bad, they had to find out that a bunch of other people were similarly cave-man like in their approach to legal drafting so that when you made your announcement you could say how deep the issue ran and how you were a leader in your field for making this decision that should have been made
+I can only assume that in order to support their decision and make themselves look slightly less bad, they had to find out that a bunch of other people were similarly cave-man like in their approach to legal drafting.
+That way, when you make your announcement you can say how deep the issue ran and how you were a leader in your field for making this decision that should have been made

 15 75 years ago.